/sep 19, 2022

 Remediation

-1. A short term fix would require csurf library to be runing in a session-backed (or synchronizer pattern) mode by setting: csurf({cookie: false}).
-This may require rearchitecting the application and requires changes beyond simple csurf configuration change.
+1. A short-term fix would require csurf library to run in a session-backed (or synchronizer pattern) mode by setting: csurf({cookie: false}).
+The application may require a rearchitecture and modifications beyond simple csurf configuration change.

 Option #1 doesn’t have any known weaknesses but may be far more costly to implement than #2.

-Given that Express.js maintainers are unable to resolve the outstanding issues due to lack of resources it may be necessary to either develop CSRF protection middleware inhouse or move away from Express.js entirely.
+Given that Express.js maintainers are unable to resolve the outstanding issues due to lack of resources it may be necessary to either develop CSRF protection middleware in-house or shift away from Express.js entirely.

-Thanks to our Software Composition Analysis (SCA) product, you can quickly verify whether the application portfolio that you’re scanning with us is affected and at elevated risk of being exploited.
+Thanks to our Software Composition Analysis (SCA) product, you can quickly verify whether the application portfolio you’re scanning with us is affected and at elevated risk exploitation.

 To verify whether your applications are using vulnerable csurf library, log in to the Veracode Platform.
 Check if you’re using csurf by following these guides: https://docs.veracode.com/r/c_SCA_comps

-*Please note* Veracode SCA customers are able to scan for this vulnerability across their applications.
+*Please note* Veracode SCA customers can scan for this vulnerability across their applications.
 The entry for the vulnerability in our database is here: https://sca.analysiscenter.veracode.com/vulnerability-database/libraries/csurf/javascript/npm/lid-3174/summary

 Detailed Analysis

-The report by Fortbridge seem to be a re-discovery of a vulnerability in csurf originally discussed in 2017 by Davin Johansson in his “Bypassing CSRF Protections” talk during OWASP London chapter lightning talk.
+The report by Fortbridge seems to be a re-discovery of a vulnerability in csurf originally discussed in 2017 by Davin Johansson in his “Bypassing CSRF Protections” talk during OWASP London chapter lightning talk.

 Fortbridge stated that csurf library, in its default configuration, is prone to cross site request forgery protection bypass thanks to cookie tossing and logic error in request processing.

 Although Fortbridge described that the secret used to generate CSRF token is the main culprit I believe that this is only partially true.
-Certainly, it’s an indicator of lack of understanding double-submit cookie pattern in general but this wouldn’t make any difference in case of cookie tossing.
+Certainly, it indicates a lack of understanding of double-submit cookie pattern in general, but this wouldn’t make any difference in case of cookie tossing.
 Whether adversary will toss the secret or actual token would be irrelevant – bypass would still occur.

 Now we could normally assume that modern browsers will handle CORS correctly and prevent csurf bypass in case broken, default, value function (see: https://github.com/expressjs/csurf/blob/741f484131cd257fdb1052a047c4579c862687ea/index.js#L130) is replaced by reasonable implementation that’ll accept CSRF token from headers only.